-Verifiers from the competent authority should be administratively independent of the data providers operations to ensure objectivity and impartiality in the verification process.
+The competence of independent verifiers as well as principles to follow are addressed within the Technical Guidelines for Validation and Verification of Greenhouse Gas Emissions.
+It is critical that independent verifiers are independent of the data providers operations to ensure objectivity and impartiality in the verification process.
 Verifiers need to meet the following principles:

 - impartiality

 - competence

-- factual approach to decision making
+- · factual approach to decision making

 - openness

 - confidentiality